opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/otel-trace-group.md

 ## Configuration

-You can configure the OTel trace group processor with the following options.
+You can configure the `otel_trace_group` processor with the following options.

 | Name | Description | Default value |
 | -----| ----| -----------|